Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.08).

-- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (154 total, 1.2 per game).
+- The Rangers rank 12th in baseball in home runs surrendered (157 total, 1.2 per game).

-- His most recent appearance came on Saturday against the Minnesota Twins, when the righty threw seven innings, surrendering two earned runs while giving up four hits.
+- In his most recent time out on Sunday against the Minnesota Twins, the lefty tossed 5 1/3 innings, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.